Intensive Outpatient Program (IOP)

 Each client’s individual therapy session–with the same therapist who facilitates their group–takes place once per week when groups are not scheduled.
 Sessions are 50 minutes in length and are scheduled by appointment only.

 During their weekly individual therapy sessions, clients will have more one-on-one time with their primary therapist, in order to concentrate more deeply on treatment plan goals or address any personal issues or concerns.
 And unlike many other IOPs, at Coral Bay, your therapist is YOUR therapist in group and individually–so they get to know you and your issues.

 Click to meet our team of caring, experienced professionals.

 Psychiatric Assessment/Medication Management

-Initial Psychiatric Evaluations, follow-up appointments, medication management and other services are provided on an individualized, appointment-only basis by our psychiatric nurse practitioners, Natalie Wilgoren, APRN and Sharon Johnson-Hyatt, APRN.
+Initial Psychiatric Evaluations, follow-up appointments, medication management and other services are provided on an individualized, appointment-only basis by our psychiatric nurse practitioner partner, Sharon Johnson-Hyatt, APRN.
 Medication Assisted Treatment (MAT), which may include the use of Naltrexone, Vivitrol or Suboxone, is also available on by referral on an individualized basis.